About the Artists

 To contact Szarka please email email@example.com

-I might be the oldest young living person you might ever know.
-I was born in East Chicago, Indiana and grew up in the primitive unpolluted rural landscape in the high mountains of Nuevo Leon Mexico.
+I was born in East Chicago, Indiana and grew up in the primitive unpolluted rural landscape in the high mountains of Nuevo Leon, Mexico.

-My appreciation for simple natural organic beauty was earned the old way, the way before indoor plumbing or electric power, during fairy tale times of horse-drawn carriages.
+My appreciation for simple natural organic beauty was earned the old way, before indoor plumbing or electric power, by the way of horse-drawn carriages and a hands-on approach of the paleo-diet.
 After migrating throughout the state's, I settled in Washington in the late 80's.

-Though my truest passion is art, I was drawn to learning and attended EWU earning my bachelor's in Biology, with minors in Chemistry and French.
-After a good life of chasing the mighty dollar, I recently retired from "work".
-Taking an extended sabbatical, I now chase dreams returning to my childhood passion of creating.
-Since I was five, I've only wanted to do one thing- to create!
-Its quite possibly the one thing that can truly consume me.
+Though my truest passion is art, my incessant need to learn led me to Eastern Washington University earning my bachelor's in Biology, with minors in Chemistry and French.
+After a good turn chasing the mighty dollar, I recently retired from "work".
+I now chase my childhood passion of creating.
+It's quite possibly the one thing that can truly consume me.

 As a young girl, my dad called me the fox.
-I enjoy the cat like crafty beast and try my best to embody my endeavors with the pretty little creature.
+I enjoy the cat-like crafty beast and try my best to embody my endeavors with the pretty little creature in mind.
 I am the Blue Fox of BlueFoxyVixen.
+(P.S. my favorite color happens to be blue-surprise, surprise!)

 Maya Angelou said it best “I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
 I hope you feel beautiful.